WHAT IS VACUUM FORMING

-Vacuum forming is a simple way of shaping plastic into a 3D print.
+Vacuum forming is a simple way of shaping plastic into a dimensional part.
 It's a process of taking sheet plastic, heating it up to a pliable state, then stretching it over a hard mold while still hot.
 Air is then sucked out of the voids around the mold to pull the plastic tightly around the shape.
-It cools quickly, the mold removed and the result is a plastic shape ready to be trimmed, finished and used.
+It cools quickly, the mold removed and the result is a plastic shape ready to be used.

 The Vacuum Former might loosely resemble the unit below, but there are many variations for different purposes, sizes and materials.
 The unit below is a home build DIY design based on the Hobby-Vac, a simple machine that balances both performance and cost.

-This is a flip or slide rack version where the plastic is flipped or slid over the heating elements then returned to the forming platen the same way when the plastic is hot enough to mold.
+This is a flip or slide rack version where the plastic is flipped or slid over the heating elements then returned to the forming platen when the plastic is hot enough to mold.